neoforged/Documentation/docs/blocks/index.md

 - Server-only: If the previous call to `IBlockExtension#canHarvestBlock` returned `true`, `Block#playerDestroy` is called.
 - Server-only: `IBlockExtension#getExpDrop` is called.
 - Server-only: `Block#popExperience` is called with the result of the previous `IBlockExtension#getExpDrop` call, if that call returned a value greater than 0.

-#### The "Finishing" Stage

-- The internal destroy progress counter is reset.

 ### Ticking